Students Opportunities

 The Italian grading system is based on a scale of 30, with 18 being the minimum passing grade.
 An excellent grade may be awarded as 30 cum laude.
 Failed exams are not indicated in the student's final Transcript of Records, unless you specifically ask the lecturer to register this result.

-However, some study units may use a “PASSED/ NOT PASSED” system instead of numerical grades.
-Please consult the Course Catalogue for further details on evaluation criteria as the evaluation could be:
+Consult the Course Catalogue for further details on evaluation criteria as the evaluation could be:

 “VOTO” = grade from 18 to 30